 - ensure that Data Notification is enabled.

-- trigger the Network triggered Service Request procedure for a LADN PDU Session to active the UP connection when the SMF receives downlink data or Data Notification from UPF.
+- trigger the Network triggered Service Request procedure for a LADN PDU Session to active the UP connection or send user data as payload of a NAS message (see clause 5.31.4.1) when the SMF receives downlink data or Data Notification from UPF.